theatlasroom/presentations/markdown-content/vue-i18n.md

 <!-- Notes -->

 - In the vue world, we have a useful plugin, called, surprise surprise vue-i18n
+- You can install this plugin and be off to a great start
+- Additionally we also have `eslint-plugin-vue-i18n` which provides some extra eslint rules to help with i18n such as checking for unused keys, or keys missing from your message files.
+It also looks like they recently added support for bare string detection, warning when you have strings that should be marked for translation.

 <!-- Slide -->